Hanuman Prasad Poddar

-Pujya Shri Hanuman Prasad ji Poddar (18 September 1892 – 22 March 1971) was an Indian Bhakt, Devotee, independence activist, littérateur, magazine editor and philanthropist.
-He was the founding editor of the spiritual magazine, Kalyan which was published by Gita Press setup by Pujya Shri Ghanshyam ji Jalan and Pujya Shri Jay Dayal ji Goeyendka.
-His work in fostering pride among the people regarding India's history and philosophic tradition earned him praise from M.K.
+Hanuman Prasad Poddar (18 September 1892 – 22 March 1971) was an Indian Bhakt, Devotee, independence activist, littérateur, magazine editor and philanthropist.
+He was the founding editor of the spiritual magazine, Kalyan which was published by Gita Press.
+His work in fostering pride among the people regarding India's history and philosophical tradition earned him praise from M.K.
 Gandhi.
 He was affectionally called "Bhai Ji" or "Lovingly Brother".
 The Government of India issued a postage stamp in his memory in 1992.